Comănești: Industry

-There have been new initiatives in recent months to attract investment into the area in both the industrial and tourism sectors.
+There have been new initiatives in recent years to attract investment into the area in both the industrial and tourism sectors.

 Train station

 The Comănești train station was built in 1899, modeled on the Lausanne and Curtea de Argeș railway stations.
 The design was done by the Italian architect Giulio Magni, while the construction was done by the engineer Elie Radu.